chrisallenarmbruster/dcp-module/README.md

 # dcp-module

-Node,js library for the DCP Protocol, analogous to the http library for the HTTP protocol.
+Node,js library for the DCP Protocol, analogous to the http library for the HTTP protocol, services TCP and UDP messages.